Brain waves reveal secrets of hearing in noise for seniors

 Summary

-This study looks at how older adults with hearing loss understand speech in noisy environments, and how hearing aids can help.
-Researchers will test 121 people with normal hearing and hearing loss using listening tasks and brain wave measurements.
-The goal is to find out which hearing aid settings work best for each person based on their ability to separate sounds in space.
+This study looks at how older adults with hearing loss understand speech in noisy settings, and how hearing aids can help.
+Researchers will test 121 people, including young and older adults with normal hearing and older adults with hearing loss.
+They will measure both behavior (like identifying numbers in a stream of words) and brain activity to see how the brain separates sounds.
+The goal is to find out which hearing aid settings work best for each person.

 Disclaimer